Contractor License Bonds

 These bonds help ensure the quality of construction work and the integrity of the construction industry.
 They also provide financial protection for construction project owners and the taxpayers or investors who ultimately are paying for the work.
 Without a contractor surety bond, these stakeholders would bear the financial burden of a contractor’s default or failure to deliver results on time, within budget, and to an acceptable level of quality.

 Contractor license bonds are a type of construction surety bond.
 Every surety bond involves three different parties.
-In the case of these bonds:- The Obligee is the state agency or municipal entity requiring the bond
+In the case of these bonds:

-- The Principal is the contractor
+- The principal is the contractor

-- The Surety is the company that issues the bond
+- The surety is the company that issues the bond

 - The obligee has the right to specify what the contractor must do to maintain a license in good standing.
 Essentially, this means conducting business in a manner that complies with all applicable rules and regulations.
 The obligee also extends to project owners the right to file a claim against a contractor’s bond if the contractor, as principal, fails to follow all licensing laws.